jonaslindemann/NAISS-support-web/docs/data_management/data_management.md

 # Data Management

-This section gives you information about PDC’s storage solutions.
+This section gives you information about dardel storage solutions.
-Working with PDC can involve transferring data back and forth between your local machine and PDC resources, or between different systems at PDC.
+Working with Dardel can involve transferring data back and forth between your local machine and Dardel.

 If you have NAISS Swestore allocation, please check [How to use Swestore](file_transfer_swestore-dcache.md) section on how to transfer files to/from Swestore.